crisaliscarrion/HotelBookings/README.md

 ### Customer Demographics and Behavior:

-* **Booking Behavior**  Out of the 119,390 bookings, 25,124 belong to the Transient-Party customer type, 89613 belong to the Transient type, , 4076 belong to the Contract, and 577 to the Group type.
-This data shows  that the  biggest customer base belong to the Transient-Party and Transient.
-Moreover, both of these customer types tend to book in the City Hotels in comparison to the Resorts Hotels.
-The data showed that the Transient had a total 17,333 bookings in the City Hotel while it only had 30,209 in the Resort Hotel.
-Similarly, the Transient-Party type had a total of 17,333 bookings in the City Hotel and 7,791 in the Resort Hotel.
+* **Booking Behavior** Out of the 119,390 bookings, 25,124 belonged to the Transient-Party customer type, 89,613 to the Transient type, 4,076 to the Contract type, and 577 to the Group type.
+This data shows that the largest customer base is Transient and Transient-Party.
+Both customer types preferred City Hotels over Resort Hotels, with the Transient type having 17,333 bookings at City Hotels compared to 30,209 at Resort Hotels.
+Similarly, the Transient-Party type had 17,333 bookings at City Hotels and 7,791 at Resort Hotels.

-* **Distribution Channels** The data shows that the Transient and Transient-Party primarily favored booking through Travel Agents or Tour Operators(TA/TO).
-However, the behavior differentiated in the second most popular distribution channels.
-While the Transient type showed the direct booking channel was the second most popular in their customer type, the Transient-Party type showed preference towards the corporate booking option as their second most popular.
+* **Distribution Channels** The Transient and Transient-Party customers primarily booked through Travel Agents or Tour Operators (TA/TO).
+However, the second most popular distribution channel varied: the Transient type favored direct booking, while the Transient-Party type preferred corporate booking.

-* **Customers with Children and Babies** Out of the  119,390, only 9,332 were bookings with children or babies.
-The group with the most amount of these bookings were the Transient Type with a total of 8,459.
-Additionally, this group favored the City Hotel with 4,918 bookings while the Resort had a total of 3,541.
+* **Customers with Children and Babies** Out of 119,390 bookings, only 9,332 included children or babies.
+The Transient customer type accounted for the majority (8,459), with 4,918 bookings at City Hotels and 3,541 at Resort Hotels.

 ![bookings by customer type and channel](https://github.com/user-attachments/assets/60faec14-c7ff-4a19-8f66-728862a4e848)

 ![bookings w_wo children or babies](https://github.com/user-attachments/assets/f87a62f8-5345-472f-8b61-8ca76ade3513)